Up from Down Under

 Up from Down Under is an album by Australian guitarist Tommy Emmanuel.
 The album was released in 1987 and peaked at number 48 on the ARIA Charts, becoming his first charting album.
 The album was certified platinum in Australia in 1992.

-At the ARIA Music Awards of 1989, the album was nominated for ARIA Award for Best Cover Art but lost to Temple of Low Men by Crowded House.
+At the ARIA Music Awards of 1989, the album was nominated for Best Cover Art but lost to Temple of Low Men by Crowded House.